uilicious/uilicious-docs-v3/reference/using-javascript/use-javascript-in-your-test/execute-javascript-on-the-browser.md

 ---
 # Write a short description about the page.
 This will be displayed on google search results.
 description: Learn how to execute Javascript on the browser in your UIlicious test.

+# Clarification notes, mainly for the AI
+clarification_notes: You can only return JSON serializable values with UI.execute.
+Any non-json values, will be lost.

 ---